Oftentimes you don’t even realize you’re blocking your own present blessings by holding on to everything so tightly.

 9. Old chapters in our lives that are still lingering half open.

 You’re going to mingle with a lot of people in your lifetime.
-You’re going to have first kisses you feel all the way down to your toes and think “Oh my gosh, I love him,” but really…you loved the kiss.
+You’re going to have first kisses you feel all the way down to your toes and think “Oh my gosh, I love him,” but really you just loved the kiss.
 You’re going to meet a friend you think you will know forever, but then something will change and you two will go your separate ways.
 You’re going to explore different parts of your life with different people who aren’t in it for the long haul, and that isn’t a bad thing.
 Life is a series of stories, and the way our stories intersect is remarkable.
 Sometimes people are in our lives for the whole story.
 Sometimes they are just a short chapter or two.
 It takes a brave person to know when that chapter is over, and then to turn the page.
 Be brave.
-Embrace your goodbyes, because every “goodbye” you receive in life sets you up for the next “hello.”
+Embrace your goodbyes, because almost every “goodbye” you receive in life sets you up for the next “hello.”

 - Acknowledge the tension inside you. — If you notice yourself getting angry and flustered, it’s a sign that you need to pause, take a deep breath, and practice the remaining steps.